Long time universality of black-hole lasers: Analog configurations in flowing condensates

-\end{widetext} We note that the relations $V^{\textrm{BHL}}(x)=V^{\textrm{BHL}}(-x)$ and $\Psi_0(x)=\Psi^*_0(-x)$ are satisfied, with $\Psi_0(x)$ describing a stationary BHL solution as it presents a pair of horizons, namely, a black hole for $x<0$ and a white hole (WH) for $x>0$.
+\end{widetext} Since $\Psi_0(x)=\Psi^*_0(-x)$, both the sound and flow velocities are symmetric under parity.
+Therefore, $\Psi_0(x)$ describes a stationary BHL solution as it presents a symmetric pair of horizons, namely, a black hole for $x<0$ and a white hole (WH) for $x>0$.
 We note that the length $X$ can be chosen arbitrarily, becoming a free parameter.

 For the waterfall configuration, such a BHL solution is created from the BH solution of Eq. (\ref{eq:CompactBHWF}) by means of an attractive square well potential of size $X$,

 with the potential depth $V_0$ fine-tuned to the value $V_0=V_0(v)$ given by Eq. (\ref{eq:waterfall}).
 The resulting BHL configuration is described by the following stationary GP wave function \begin{widetext}